Skip to Main Navigation

 Overview

-Located in the westernmost part of the African continent, Senegal is bordered by Mauritania, Mali, Guinea, and Guinea-Bissau.
-Senegal enjoys a dry tropical climate and has a population of 16.7 million people, a quarter of whom live in the Dakar area (0.3% of the territory).
+Located in the westernmost part of the African continent, Senegal is bordered by Mauritania, Mali, Guinea, The Gambia, and Guinea-Bissau.
+With a tropical and dry climate, the country has a population of 18,032,473 million people, nearly a quarter of whom live in the Dakar region (which accounts for only 0.3% of the country's territory).

 Development Challenges